jumbosushi/jumboblog/content/about.md

 I mainly write about systems I'm interested in or things I got stuck on recently.

-Some of things I enjoy are: running 🏃‍♂️, golf 🏌️, chess ♟️, and manga 📚
+Some of my interests are running 🏃‍♂️, golf 🏌️, chess ♟️, and manga 📚

 ### Get in touch 📫